-PORTER: You may remember Moorehead Kennedy as one of the American diplomats held hostage
+PORTER: You may remember Moorhead Kennedy as one of the American diplomats held hostage

 for over a year at the US Embassy in Tehran.
 The other force behind the “Cultural Baggage” video

-is executive director of the Moorehead Kennedy group, Martha Keys.
+is executive director of the Moorhead Kennedy group, Martha Keys.

 KEYS: We feel that when things are humorous and funny, people learn.
 What we’re doing